-To use electronic technology in ways that are safe, child-focused, support social development and align with health authority recommendations.

-Care Services National Law Application) Act No104, Bill 2010

-Children can benefit from opportunities to explore their world using electronic technology and develop confidence in the use of digital media.

-With careful planning, Educators and Staff may use it in ways that complement and enhance children's experiences and respond to their emerging interests and skills.

-Children must be protected from exposure to inappropriate content.
-Educators and Staff must ensure that children are not exposed to violence, stereotypes or adult themes.

-In the interest of their physical health, the time children spend engaged in sedentary screen time should be strictly limited.

-Australia's Physical Activity and Sedentary Behaviour Guidelines recommend:

-- children aged less than 2 years should not have any screen time. - children aged 2 to 5 years should limit screen time to less than one hour a day and - children aged 5 to 12 years should limit screen time, for entertainment purposes, to two hours a day.
+AIM: Children (Education and To use electronic technology in ways that are safe, child-focused, Care Services National Law support social development and align with health authority Application) Act No104, recommendations.
+Bill 2010 REASON: Children can benefit from opportunities to explore their world using Section: 168, 323 electronic technology and develop confidence in the use of digital media.
+With careful planning, Educators and Staff may use it in ways that complement and enhance children's experiences and respond to Education and Care their emerging interests and skills.
+Services National Children must be protected from exposure to inappropriate content.
+Regulations, 2011 Educators and Staff must ensure that children are not exposed to violence, stereotypes or adult themes.
+Regulations: 73 In the interest of their physical health, the time children spend engaged in sedentary screen time should be strictly limited.
+Australia's Physical Activity and Sedentary Behaviour Guidelines recommend: • children aged less than 2 years should not have any screen National Quality Standards time. for Early Childhood children aged 2 to 5 years should limit screen time to less than Education and Care, 2011, one hour a day and QA 1.1 • children aged 5 to 12 years should limit screen time, for entertainment purposes, to two hours a day.

-National Quality Standards for Early Childhood Education and Care, 2011, QA 1.1